ariadruker1/IND3156/README.md

 # IND3156
 Computer Programming Block 2 Summer 2018

-I wanted to work more with binary in a coded language beyond just discussion, whiteboard or use of the BigDecimal.
-Using what we learned on the whiteboard about using binary's 1's and 0's in different powers of base 2 locations to relay information.
-I chose to explore how getting a number can relay information about categories and overlap of categories.
+For my final project I wanted to work more with binary information through a coded language.
+Using what we learned about how 1's and 0's relay information based on their locations in the different base 2 locations, I chose to explore how a number can relay information about categories or overlaps of categories.

 ## C Language University Applications